-Xylella fastidiosa: Plant-Pathogen or Misunderstood Member Of The Plant Microbiome?
+Xylella fastidiosa: Horrible Plant-Pathogen or Misunderstood Plant Microbiome Member?

-Xylella fastidiosa possesses a dual personality, cleverly equipped to live in two vastly different environments—insects and xylem, the water transport system of plants.
-It is a member of a number of plant microbiomes without ever causing disease.
-So is it a threatening plant pathogen or in the wrong place at the wrong time?
+Xylella fastidiosa is typically labeled as a horrible plant pathogen.
+It causes disease of grapevine, olive, peach, almonds, and many others.
+Yet Xylella fastidiosa has to possess a dual personality, cleverly equipped to live in two vastly different environments—insects and xylem, the water transport system of plants.
+Furthermore, it is a member of a number of plant microbiomes without ever causing disease.
+So is it a threatening plant pathogen causing disease of grapevines or is it simply in the wrong place at the wrong time?

 Artist Credit: @organizedmike

 X. fastidiosa possesses a dual personality, cleverly equipped to live in two vastly different environments—insects and xylem, the water transport system of plants.
 Inside the insect, this plant pathogen must combat extreme conditions.
 As the insect feeds on a plant it can create an intense flow that can violently dislodge X. fastidiosa.
 So how does this little microbe hold on?
 To maintain its location within the foregut of the insect, X. fastidiosa creates a biofilm.
 A biofilm is a sticky structure that can help the bacteria hold their position as the influx of liquid passes through the insect house.
 I often think of it as a warm blanket or a shield.
 In our Society of Symbionts, their campus buildings are constructed from biofilm!
 Biofilms help bacteria stick to surfaces and protect them from adverse conditions.
 It helps them create a nice safe space to thrive and survive.